 NOTE: We strongly recommend that both upperclass and freshman Monroe Scholars make an appointment to meet with a Swem Research Librarian unless their proposed project is a continuation of science labwork.

 - The application process is entirely online this year.
 Please watch your email for the link to the proposal form.
-The application is due by 12:00 noon on Wednesday, February 27, 2013.
-In putting together the proposal, each applicant must consult with the instructor of the course that inspired the proposed project, and this instructor must serve as the project advisor.
-If there is a question about this, please email [[lmgrim, Lisa]].
+The application is due by 12:00 noon on Wednesday, February 19, 2014.
+In putting together the proposal, each applicant must consult with an advisor who is a William & Mary faculty member knowledgeable about the topic.
+This advisor may be - but does not have to be - the instructor of the course that inspired the proposed project.
+If you have questions about finding an advisor, please email [[lmgrim, Lisa]].

 - Each successful applicant must :